 After the trade, the two participating teams went in opposite directions: the Capitals won 10 of their final 11 games, while Nashville only won once in 12 contests.

 Erat played in nine of the Capitals’ last 11 games and registered one goal and two assists alongside Ovechkin and Backstrom.
-Washington finished the year with a 27-17-3 record to win the Southeast Division and faced the sixth-seed New York Rangers in the first round of the 2013 NHL Playoffs.
-New York dispatched the higher-ranked Capitals in seven games and Erat missed the final three games of the series after a collision with Ovechkin and Derek Stepan.
+Washington finished the year with a 27-17-3 record to win the Southeast Division and faced the six-seed New York Rangers in the first round of the 2013 NHL Playoffs.
+New York dispatched the higher-ranked Capitals in seven games and Erat missed the final three contests after a collision with Ovechkin and Derek Stepan.
 Erat failed to record a point in the first round exit.

 Forsberg joined the Predators after his season in Sweden finished up.
 In five games, the 19-year-old produced an assist before heading into the offseason.